-On February 17, 2006, nine former and present employees filed a complaint against us in the United States District Court, Northern California, Oakland Division, alleging failure to pay penalties for missed meal and rest periods, wrongful termination and other tort claims.
-Plaintiffs seek compensatory and punitive damages and penalties.
-On March 30, 2006, three other employees filed a complaint in the same court, making similar allegations, and ten other individuals have since joined the actions.
-We have filed responsive pleadings and will vigorously defend against the allegations.
-Because the amount of damages plaintiffs could recover for missed meal and rest periods is currently an unsettled question of law before the California Supreme Court, an assessment of whether the matters could have a significant impact on our financial condition, results of operations or liquidity cannot currently be made.
+In February, 2006, nine former and present employees filed a complaint against us in the United States District Court, Northern California, Oakland Division, alleging failure to pay penalties for missed meal and rest periods, wrongful termination and other tort claims.
+Eight other individuals joined the action.
+We have settled this action and it was dismissed with prejudice on October 10, 2006.
+On March 30, 2006, three other employees filed a complaint in the same court, making similar allegations, and two other individuals have since joined that action.
+We have settled this action and await its dismissal with prejudice.

-In the normal course of business, we have been and will likely continue to be subject to litigation or administrative proceedings incidental to our business, such as claims related to customer disputes, employment practices, wage and hour disputes, product liability, professional liability, commercial disputes, licensure restrictions or denials, warranty or patent infringement.
+In the normal course of business, we have been and will likely continue to be subject to litigation or administrative proceedings incidental to our business, such as claims related to customer disputes, employment practices, wage and hour disputes, product liability, professional liability, commercial disputes, licensure restrictions or denials, and warranty or patent infringement.
 Responding to litigation or administrative proceedings, regardless of whether they have merit, can be expensive and disruptive to normal business operations.
 As litigation and the administrative proceedings are inherently uncertain, we cannot predict the outcome of such matters.
 We can provide no assurance that the ultimate outcome, either individually or in the aggregate, will not have a material adverse effect on our business or financial results.